-The following information should be read in conjunction with the 2022-23 Coordinated Admission Scheme published by the Local Authority in the area which the child lives (the home Local Authority).
-For secondary school aged children living within North Somerset, this is the North Somerset Secondary Coordinated Admission Scheme for new intake admissions for 2023-24.
+The following information should be read in conjunction with the 2024-25 Coordinated Admission Scheme published by the Local Authority in the area which the child lives (the home Local Authority).
+For secondary school aged children living within North Somerset, this is the North Somerset Secondary Coordinated Admission Scheme for new intake admissions for 2024-25.

-The scheme can be viewed on the North Somerset Council's website at www.n-somerset.gov.uk/schoolpublications
+The scheme can be viewed on the North Somerset Council's website at co-ordinated scheme